FullHuman/purgecss-docs/with-webpack.md

 * only

-You can specify entrypoints to the purgecss-webpack-plugin with the `option` only:
+You can specify entrypoints to the purgecss-webpack-plugin with the option `only`:

 ```js
 new PurgecssPlugin({